kevincornish/optrelparser/README.md

 # Optrel Parser

-The Optrel Parser is a django/python script that enables you to import batch reports and audit logs to a postgres database from any Optrel Inspection machine using WinCC Flexible PVSI and view them in a readable user friendly website.
+The Optrel Parser is a django/python script that enables you to import batch reports and audit logs to a postgres database from any Optrel Inspection machine that is using WinCC Flexible PVSI which will then enable you to view them in a readable user friendly website.

 # Installation
 ## Create Postgres database